“My uterus went to the Dark Side.”

 What should I do if I think I have uterine fibroids?

-The treatment depends on the symptoms caused, says Dr. Suzanne, as well as on the location, size, rapidity of growth, and number of lesions.
+The treatment depends on the symptoms, says Dr. Suzanne, as well as on the location, size, rapidity of growth, and number of lesions.

 For instance, a large fibroid in the anterior wall of the uterus may put pressure on the bladder and cause urinary symptoms; fibroids growing into the uterine lining can cause irregular or very heavy vaginal bleeding.
 In these cases, women may opt for a hysterectomy.
 And indeed, fibroids are the number one reason for hysterectomies.
-However, Dr. Suzanne says, you should talk with your doc about all your options: minimally invasive outpatient surgical options like myomectomy (removal of only the fibroids) are available and an excellent option for many women.
+However, Dr. Suzanne says, you should talk with your doctor about all your options: minimally invasive outpatient surgical options like myomectomy (removal of only the fibroids) are available and an excellent option for many women, especially if fertility preservation is important.

 Although cancer in a fibroid is rare, says Dr. Suzanne, occurring in approximately one in a thousand fibroids, rapidly growing fibroids in post-menopausal women should be managed by hysterectomy, as the risk of cancer increases substantially in that situation.